 Since you are on an island, it should come as no surprise that there are plenty of things to do for families on the water in Key West.
 Not only that, but there are lots of tour companies offering everything from parasailing, jet skiing, and snorkeling, to sailing, diving, and deep sea fishing.
 You are sure to find something that fits your family’s interests, abilities, and schedule.

-Snorkel with Fury Water Adventures Key West
+Snorkelling in Key West with Fury Water Adventures

 There is an abundance of water sports and tours in Key West for kids.
 We booked our first activity with Fury Water Adventures Key West for a double dip snorkel adventure to see North America’s only living coral reef.
 I’ll admit that I was a little nervous about this one because I get a little motion sick, and the ocean scares me somewhat.
 The snorkeling is in the open ocean as opposed to a protected cove, which can be intimidating, but our kids jumped right in and had the time of their lives!